 The warrants being offered do not confer any rights of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
-Specifically, commencing on the date of issuance, holders of the warrants may exercise their right to acquire the common stock and pay an assumed exercise price of \$2.85 (assuming a public offering price of \$2.59 per Class A Unit, which was the last reported sale price of our common stock on the NYSE American on October 1, 2018) prior to three years from the date of issuance, after which date any unexercised warrants will expire and have no further value.
+Specifically, commencing on the date of issuance, holders of the warrants may exercise their right to acquire the common stock and pay an exercise price per share equal to 120% of the public offering price, or \$2.52 per share (assuming a public offering price of \$2.10 per Class A Unit, which was the last reported sale price of our common stock on the NYSE American on October 8, 2018) prior to three years from the date of issuance, after which date any unexercised warrants will expire and have no further value.
 Moreover, there can also be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the warrants, and consequently, whether it will ever be profitable for holders of the warrants to exercise the warrants.